sonyakim-dev/YouBelong/README.md

   ```
   expo start --tunnel
   ```
+2. Add Firebase config file as `firebase.js`
-2. Download Expo Go on your mobile device (https://expo.dev/client)
+3. Download Expo Go on your mobile device (https://expo.dev/client)
-3. Scan the QR code in terminal, using your mobile device camera
+4. Scan the QR code in terminal, using your mobile device camera

 ## App Experience